 How do we dwell in the shelter of the Most High?

 Webster dictionary says that to dwell is being in place of calmness and relaxation as one dwells in their own home.
 In the same way, we abide in our homes when we remain or stay there.
 The shelter is heaven, where God the Almighty and Most High dwells.
 You might think; how can I dwell in heaven when I am alive on earth?
-We dwell in the shelter of God by faith through continual prayer, praise, and meditating on Scriptural truths.
-When we pray, praise, and meditate on Scripture, then our spirit draws near to God, and He promises to draw near to us (see James 4:8).
+We dwell in the shelter of God by faith through continual prayer, praise, and pondering on Scriptural truths.
+When we pray, praise, and ponder Scripture, then our spirit draws near to God, and He promises to draw near to us (see James 4:8).
 Remember, when we believe and confess that Jesus is the Son of God who died to pay the penalty for sin, we become children of God (see John 1:12) and we become one spirit with Him (see 1 Corinthians 6:17).

 God is the Most High, in Genesis 14:20a it states, “blessed be God Most High….”
 And, Psalm 57:2 states, “I cry out to God Most High, to God who fulfills His purpose for me.”
 Even a demon spoke and said the following in Mark 5:7 “And crying out with a loud voice, he said, “What have you to do with me, Jesus, son of the Most High God?”
 Even demons know that Jesus is the Son of God.
 So, to dwell in the shelter of the Most High is to keep our minds on the things of Heaven and the truths of God.

 How do we know if we are in the shelter, or secret place where God dwells?